 But I told myself I was going to do everything I could to make it work.
 Truthfully, at that point, I just wanted to give a big F-YOU to that lawyer and my ex, since they both thought it was a bad idea and I would fail miserably.

-But I moved through it and kept going.
+How I moved through the struggle and kept going.

 I changed things and tweaked things and now I have a portrait business making over 6 figures.
 My average sale is currently close to $5000 per client.